richsnyder/yamss/doc/manual.md

 ### Generalized-$\alpha$ Method

-@Chung-1993-TIA introduces a new family of time integration algorithms for solving structural dynamics problems.
+Chung (1993) introduces a new family of time integration algorithms for solving structural dynamics problems.
 The new method, denoted as the generalized-$\alpha$ method, possesses numerical dissipation that can be controlled by the user.
 The present implementation has two free parameters: